ellakoa/postcard-poem/content/about.md

 it was in the comfort of her own home with this book in her hands.

-Being inspired by Felix and his Ramblings I decided to use the many photographs I had taken as a prompt to create my own ‘ramblings’ and share them.
+Being inspired by Felix and his Ramblings I decided to use the many photographs I had taken over the years as a prompt to create my own ‘ramblings’ and share them.

+I hope you discover new or forgotten places to escape to, either in body or spirit.
+Please enjoy.